open/close all folders

 - No Social Skills: This goes back and forth as he is fairly good at reading the mood of others, but it absolutely terrible at expressing his own emotions.

 - Obfuscating Stupidity: His attempts to pass himself off as a Ridiculously Average Guy don't always work.

 - Comes off as a very average person, but is hiding multiple talents on top of having rigged his scores in his entry exams.

 - And not just in the entrance exams but also in his tests.
 The novels goes into more details: Chabashira revealed that he not only solved a difficult problem - only solved by 3% of all students this year - he also included a complex formula and used it flawlessly while getting the wrong score on a question with a correct answer rate of 76%.

 - Ridiculously Average Guy: By his own admission, Kiyotaka has no distinctive characteristics, hobbies or interests and makes no effort to stand out.

 - Secretly Selfish: The big reveal at the end of Episode 12/Volume 3 is that despite his seemingly uncharacteristic altruistic actions, in actuality the only thing he actually cares about is securing his own freedom.
 He has no qualms about using his classmates as pawns in his schemes to do so.

-- Social Darwinist: Downplayed.
-He is ready to help the weak or those who are in trouble, but he also believes that equality does not exist and is impossible in principle.
+- Social Darwinist: He is ready to help the weak or those who are in trouble, though only for personal gain, but he also believes that equality does not exist and is impossible in principle.